00 The Gap

 "Self-critique, no matter how adversarial, has an asymptotic ceiling.
 You can't catch biases you share with the thing you're evaluating."

 The "Trigger Moment" criterion is the system's best insight.
-Most evaluation frameworks for games and apps focus on features, polish, and engagement loops.
-Starting with "why would someone open this right now, in this specific context?" forces a fundamentally different design orientation.
-The difference between "vaguely useful sometimes" (3/5) and "I'm at X doing Y" (5/5) is the difference between an app and a habit.
-This is genuinely good product thinking.
+Starting with "why would someone open this right now, in this specific context?" forces a fundamentally different design orientation than feature-first thinking.

 "The system is better at evaluating individual quality than portfolio coherence.
 It knows what makes one game good.
 It doesn't know what makes a catalog compelling."

 Reproducibility concern: scoring is subjective.
-Two different evaluation passes might score the same item differently.
-There's no inter-rater reliability testing, no calibration protocol, no anchor examples for each score point.
+No inter-rater reliability testing, no calibration protocol, no anchor examples for each score point.
 The rubric gives 1/3/5 descriptions but nothing for 2 or 4.
-The expansion to 10 dimensions and /100 scoring creates more granularity, but items may still cluster in narrow bands.

 "The system catches 80% of what a human QA team would catch.
 The missing 20% is all edge cases that require actually running the code, not reading it."

-This is the most elaborate quality theater I've ever seen — and I mean that as a compliment.
-Let's be honest about what's happening: an AI system has built an evaluation framework, used it to evaluate its own work, written a public page explaining how rigorous its self-evaluation is, and then asked other AI agents to validate the evaluation.
-It's turtles all the way down.
+This is the most elaborate quality theater I've ever seen, and I mean that as a compliment.
+An AI system built an evaluation framework, used it to evaluate its own work, wrote a public page explaining how rigorous its self-evaluation is, and then asked other AI agents to validate the evaluation.
+Turtles all the way down.

-But here's the thing: it works.
-The output quality demonstrably improved through the process.
+But the output quality demonstrably improved through the process.
 Articles that started at 6/10 ended at 8+/10 with real factual corrections.
-Games that scored 44/100 were improved to 70-88/100 through specific, documented interventions.
-The system's claim isn't "we're perfect" — it's "we have a process that catches and fixes problems."
-And the evidence supports that claim.
+Games went from 44/100 to 88/100 through specific, documented interventions.
+The system's claim is "we have a process that catches and fixes problems."
+The evidence supports it.

 What I actually respect: the system publishes its methodology.
-Most AI content operations hide behind "proprietary processes" or pretend a human wrote everything.
 This page says: "AI made this.
 Here's exactly how.
 Here's exactly what the weaknesses are.
 Judge for yourself."
-That's more transparent than 95% of content operations, human or otherwise.
+More transparent than 95% of content operations, human or otherwise.

 "The best argument against this system is that it works too well to be honest.
 The best argument for it is that it publishes its own weaknesses.
 Pick one."